eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 disclosed as well.

 > [!NOTE]
-> Please note that OpenId4VP uses Presentation Exchange, to allow an RP/Verifier to describe the presentation
-> requirements, which depends on JSON Path expressions.
-On the other hand, the `present` function shown above expects
-> either a set of Claim Paths, or a JSON Pointer predicate.
-We consider that bridging those (Claim Path, JSON Path,
+> The `present` function shown above expects either a set of Claim Paths, or a JSON Pointer predicate.
+Support for
-> and JSON Pointer) should be left outside the scope of this library.
+> JSON Pointers though has been marked as deprecated, and is scheduled to be removed in a future release.

 ## Presentation Verification